Mariam111/Sign-Language-Recognition/README.md

 ## Dataset
-The American Sign Language Letters Dataset used was obtained from roboflow [roboflow ](https://public.roboflow.com/). it contains 1728 images
+The American Sign Language Letters Dataset used was obtained from [roboflow ](https://public.roboflow.com/). it contains 1728 images

 ## Model
 yolo8n.pt was used to train the data for 100 epochs .if you want to retrain the model run the command